hiroyuki-kasai/SimpleDeepNetToolbox/README.md

 ```

-Second to do: download datasets and external libraries
+Second to do: download datasets
 ----------------------------
-Run `download` for downloading datasets and external libraries.
+Run `download` for downloading datasets.
 ```Matlab
 %% Run the downloading script
 download;